gobbi9/mn-mdc-trace/README.md

-## Reproducer for missing traceId and spanId MDC with Jaeger
+## Reproducer for missing traceId and spanId MDC with Jaeger + Micronaut

 ### Instructions